karmada-io/karmada/docs/proposals/corss-cluster-statefulset/README.md

 Provides a new API for stateful applications across clusters, enabling karmada to adapt to stateful applications across clusters.

+An obvious advantage is that karmada natively supports cross-cluster Statefulset, preventing each user from repeatedly implementing his own cross-cluster Statefulset.

 ### Goals

-- Defining an API(TBD,karmada/StatefulSet?) enables users to implement specific logic for stateful operator applications across clusters.
+- Defining an API(crossClusterStatefulset) enables users to implement specific logic for stateful operator applications across clusters.
 -  Propose the implementation ideas for involved components, including the new controller of `cross_cluster_statefulset_controller` in karmada-controller-manager.

 ### Non-Goals